kosbr/kosbr.github.io/_posts/2016-10-13-angular2-guard-router.markdown

 ---
 layout: post
 title:  "Angular 2 guard router directive"
-date:   2016-10-16 14:30:39 +0600
+date:   2016-10-18 14:30:39 +0600
 categories:
 tags: Angular2
 ---

 A few weeks ago while I was developing my Angular 2 application I faced with problem: How to hide routerLinks if the transition is not allowed?
-I could'nt find any simple solution so I had to create my own one.
+I couldn't find any simple solution so I had to create my own one.
 Also I've found the similar question in [stackOverFlow][stackOverFlow]{:target="_blank"} and shared my idea.
 This post describes this problem and the solution in details.
-However, I don't like this solution and waiting for better one, I'll explain it at the end.

 ### Problem description

 We configure routes in Angular2 by creating array of Route objects.
+The example is below.

 {% highlight typescript %}
 export const itemRoutes: Routes = [